kasperpihl/react-slice/README.md

 - [ ] Show how awesome this works with Typescript
 - [ ] Figure out a good way to use this outside react (from utils etc.)
 - [ ] Show an example of creating an HOC of the hook.
+- [ ] Create an SSR strategy and example.